 - Using only the highest note as your voice type

-- Forcing your voice to "fit" a bar on the chart
+- Forcing your voice to fit the tightest box on the page

-- Comparing your range to professional studio recordings
+- Comparing your range to studio recordings or celebrity extremes

 FAQ